Competition

 • Member – Shanna Carlson, Illinois State University

-• Student rep – Tanya Pravakhar – Western Kentucky University
+• Student rep – Nik Schintgen, Western Kentucky

 LD Topic Area Rotation